raspberrypi/documentation/configuration/wireless/access-point.md

 ```
 ssh pi@192.168.0.1
 ```
 By this point, the Raspberry Pi is acting as an access point, and other devices can associate with it.
-Associated devices can access the AP by its IP address, for operations such as `rsync`, `scp`, or `ssh`
+Associated devices can access the Raspberry Pi access point by its IP address, for operations such as `rsync`, `scp`, or `ssh`.

 ## Using the Raspberry Pi as an Access Point to share an internet connection